 Yuka is pathetic.
 The love story trying to happen between two cousins isn't even the problem here.
 It's just that she's so clearly not desired by Kouta that I see no reason for her to be spewing god awful hentai-inspired lines like "Kouta, do you want to touch my breasts?"
 She tries to make everything about herself and it happens way more often than it should.
 The biggest problem with this is Yuka's voice actress isn't bad, she's just saddled with horrific dialogue.

-As said before, I love Lucy.
-Didn't get enough of her and her Nyu personality was an interesting plot device but Nyu was just happening way more than she should have been.
+As said before, Lucy's a highlight, as it should be for the protagonist.
+Her Nyu personality was an interesting plot device but Nyu was just happening way more than she should have been.
 I was getting flashbacks of Pokemon during most of the time Nyu was repeating her name like a mindless drone.
-I felt that she should have been talking much sooner.
+It dragged out and regular words should have been happening much sooner.
 That flaw aside, Lucy was a character with depth that I was fascinated by, and the eventual telling of her backstory was such a poignant moment of enjoyment and sympathy.

 Overall - 7.5/10

 I said it was a love it or hate it anime, but I find myself very indifferent about Elfen Lied.
-I wanted to love it because it did have me glued to my seat going through episodes relentlessly, but it feels that for everything going great in Elfen Lied, there is something bogging it down.
+I wanted to love it because it did have me glued to my seat going through episodes relentlessly, but it feels like for everything going great, there is something bogging it down.
 It adds up to a very good fundamental anime, but one that could have been much, much better and lacks a good pay-off when it's all over.